-- > All tests must be administered according to the procedures documented in this manual. - ➤ Test administrators may NOT leave students unsupervised at any time.
-Test administrators must focus their full attention on students and their testing environment while supervising testing. - > Active monitoring is required by the test administrators. - ➤ Content information or strategies for solving problems on classroom walls, bulletin boards or other surfaces (e.g., ceilings, floors, blinds, windows, or clothing) must be covered or removed during testing sessions in the testing room.
+- > All tests must be administered according to the procedures documented in this manual. - Test administrators may NOT leave students unsupervised at any time.
+Test administrators must focus their full attention on students and their testing environment while supervising testing. - Active monitoring is required by the test administrators.
+This includes but is not limited to checking for unapproved devices (i.e., phones, earbuds, Smartwatches, etc.) and ensuring they are powered off and not accessible during the test administration. - Content information or strategies for solving problems on classroom walls, bulletin boards or other surfaces (e.g., ceilings, floors, blinds, windows, or clothing) must be covered or removed during testing sessions in the testing room.
 Standard periodic tables need not be covered or removed.